 Durban's public transport system is limited.
 The city's bus network, which services the city centre and surrounding suburbs, has fallen dramatically in quality in the last few years, resulting in an erratic schedule that may leave passengers stranded.

 The mode of transportation used by most working-class Durbanites is the minibus taxi (or kombi).
 They stop anywhere along their routes when they see people to pick up.
-These are cheap and widespread but often cramped, and can be dangerous as the drivers largely ignore the rules of the road.
+These are cheap and widespread but often cramped, and can be dangerous as the drivers are aggressive.
 Minibus taxis should only be used during the day and on busy routes, and travellers should not enter an empty minibus.

 Become our Durban Travel Expert